medartus/Loa/README.md

       "longitude": -118.243685
     }
   },
+  "message": [
+    {
+      "type": "text",
-  "message": "You can find a selection of restaurants in Los Angeles. 🏨", "results": [
+      "content": "You can find a selection of restaurants in Los Angeles. 🏨" }
+  ],
+  "results": [
     {
       "name": "Howlin' Ray's",